Medically reviewed by Vicky Davis, FNP

 Topical alprostadil cream may serve as an important second-line treatment for ED.
 It is less invasive than other second-line treatment options, has few side effects, and application is easy and painless.

-Clinical trials have demonstrated that topical alprostadil cream is an effective alternative to the conventional treatment of ED.
+Studies support the theory that topical alprostadil cream is an effective alternative to conventional ED treatments.

 Here’s the rub—at the present time, Vitaros topical cream has not been approved by the FDA for the treatment of ED, and is only available by prescription in the UK and certain other countries.

-Yes, studies have shown that topical alprostadil cream does help men suffering from erectile dysfunction.
+Studies have shown a clear link between the use of topical alprostadil cream and erectile function.
 In fact, using alprostadil cream has several advantages.